Travel Advisors: Cuba FAQ

 To give clients even more assurance in booking travel with us, all of our journeys are protected from future U.S. travel restrictions.
 If future U.S. travel restrictions prohibit your clients from legally traveling to Cuba with CUBA CANDELA, they will receive a full refund from us.
 To further inform and assure your clients that their travel with us is 100% protected, please review our Service Guarantee and Departure Policy.

 Yes.
+Land travel is still legal under the “support for the Cuban people” travel authorization.
 We take care of required documents including the visa.

 What is the authorized purpose for travel to Cuba?